Operator Splitting for Learning to Predict Equilibria in Convex Games: Proposed Method: Nash-FPNs

-In our context, the set $\sC$ is a product of action sets $\sV_k$ and $F_{\Theta}(\cdot;\! \cdot)$ is a neural network with weights $\Theta$.
 A similar approach was proposed in \cite{li2020end}; we discuss how our approach improves upon theirs in \Cref{section: related-works}.
-First, we provide a novel theorem guaranteeing the proposed design has sufficient capacity to accurately approximate the correspondence $d \mapsto x_{d}^{\star}$ for the games of interest.
+First, we provide a novel theorem guaranteeing the proposed design has sufficient capacity to accurately approximate the mapping $d \mapsto x_{d}^{\star}$ for games of interest.